 $SalaryCheck

-Dentist Salary in Providence, RI — Is Your Pay Fair?
+Dentist Salary in Providence, RI — Market Comparison

-Wondering what a dentist role should pay in Providence, RI?
-Compensation for a dentist here typically runs mid- to upper-six figures depending on practice ownership, with total comp shifting based on seniority, team, and equity mix.
-Providence, RI is a major metro where pay generally runs above national averages, reflecting a competitive talent market and elevated cost of living, which means national salary averages often under- or over-sell what a fair Providence, RI offer really looks like.
-Paste your current or target compensation below and SalaryCheck will benchmark it against live Providence, RI market data for dentist roles, flag where you're leaving money on the table, and hand you a specific ask plus a negotiation script in about 30 seconds.
+What does a dentist role typically pay in Providence, RI?
+Compensation for a dentist here usually runs mid- to upper-six figures depending on practice ownership, with total comp shifting based on seniority, team, and equity mix.
+Providence, RI is a major metro where pay generally runs above national averages, reflecting a competitive talent market and elevated cost of living, which means national averages may under- or over-represent a typical Providence, RI package.
+Paste your current or target compensation below and SalaryCheck will compare it against typical Providence, RI market ranges for dentist roles and draft talking points you can adapt — in about 30 seconds.
+Informational only — not financial, career, or legal advice.

 Stripe-secured·Report in ~30s·Refund if we can't parse it